danifus/django-override-storage/README.rst

         @locmem_stats_override_storage(name='storage_stats')
         def test_method_decorator(self, storage_stats):
-            # access to storage stats by specifying kwarg
+            # access to storage stats by specifying `name` which is the name of
+            # the kwarg to be used in the function signature.
             ...